 - Melt butter with the olive oil in a skillet over medium heat.

 - Stir in the minced garlic and cook until tender.
-Add the anchovies and tuna.
+Add the anchovies to the butter mixture.
+I use a potato masher and mash the anchovies.
 Cook a few minutes.

 - Reduce heat to low.